qri-io/website/content/docs/reference/starlib.md

 <a id="encoding"></a>
 #### encoding
-  `response.encoding()` - returns a string with the different forms of encoding used in the response.
+  `response.encoding` - a string, the different forms of encoding used in the response.

 <a id="headers"></a>
 #### headers
-  `response.headers()` - returns a dictionary of the response headers.
+  `response.headers` - a dictionary of the response headers.

 <a id="json"></a>
 #### json